-There are two main factors which have a key influence on how your child is progressing - their attendance and reinforcement of the work they have completed at home.
-There are high expectations set for both these areas and I intend to support pupils and help them to work towards improving their skills in these areas.
+There are two main factors which have a key influence on how your child is progressing - their attendance, and reinforcement at home of the work they have completed in school.
+There are high expectations set for both these areas, and both myself and my year team intend to support pupils and help them to work towards improving their skills in these areas.

-I would like to encourage your son or daughter to approach this year with a proactive, forward-thinking mind-set and urge them to ask themselves what can they do to make a difference this year?
-Are there extra-curricular activities that they could get involved in?
+We are an all-round school and so I would like to encourage your young person to approach this year with a proactive, forward-thinking mind-set and urge them to ask themselves what can they do to make a difference this year?
+Are there extracurricular activities that they could get involved in?

-In addition, pupils in Year 11 will have workshops from outside agencies this academic year, these will include talks from Love for Life, as well as e-safety talks.
+In addition, pupils in Year 12 will have workshops from outside agencies this academic year, these will include talks from Love for Life, as well as e-safety talks.
 As a school, we take seriously not only the academic achievement of our pupils, but also their health and wellbeing.